leggetter/realtime-web-workshop/exercises/_development-environment.md

 ### Dev environment

 1. A text editor
-2. A web server - PHP, Ruby, Python, .NET, node.js *Note: Workshop uses PHP so if you choose to use your own backend tech there may be a bit of extra work required*
+2. A web server - PHP
 3. A web browser with developer tools
 4. Exercise files from: https://github.com/pusher/realtime-web-workshop